How to make sense of your Apple Watch Heart Rate Variability (HRV) data

-- Context: measurements are often taken automatically at random times in the day or night, which provides meaningless data (as anyone that looked at their HRV data in Health as figured out already).
+- Context: measurements are often taken automatically at random times in the day or night, which provides meaningless data (as anyone that looked at their HRV data in Health has figured out already).
 Why is that?
-The autonomic nervous system (and therefore HRV) is affected by so many things that the only meaningful way to collect data actually representative of physiological stress is by measuring first thing in the morning or during the night (in a so-called reproducible context).
+The autonomic nervous system (and therefore HRV) is affected by so many things that the only meaningful way to collect data actually representative of physiological stress is by measuring first thing in the morning or during the entire night (in a so-called reproducible context).

 - Practically speaking, how do we take a measurement?
 The watch does not implement standard protocols and therefore cannot be linked to an app the way you’d link any other sensor.
 Below we’ll see how you can use a simple workaround to trigger a measurement systematically from the Watch, and read the data back in HRV4Training.